-It is very important for employers to ensure that they follow a good procedure in disciplining and dismissing employees.
-If a fair procedure is not followed, a dismissal is likely to be unfair, no matter how good the employer's reason for terminating the employment.
+It is important for employers to follow a fair procedure in disciplining and/or dismissing an employee.
+If a fair process is not followed, then any dismissal is likely to be unfair, no matter how good the employer's reason for terminating the employment.
+Most formal action of this kind will require the employer to follow the Acas code, which is explained below.

-A framework of proper procedure for redundancy dismissals is set out in Technical factsheet: Redundancy.
+The code does not cover redundancy, and a framework of proper procedure for redundancy dismissals is set out on Acas's website.

-In cases where it is applicable, the code is not legally binding, but tribunals will take into account the employer's failure to follow it when deciding whether the employer has acted reasonably.
-Any decision by an employer to depart from the code must be for good reason, either because of the particular circumstances of the employee or of the organisation in question.
+In cases where it is applicable, the code is not legally binding, but tribunals will take into account the employer's failure to follow it when deciding whether it has acted reasonably.
+Any decision by an employer to depart from the code must be for good reason, either because of the particular circumstances of the employee, or of the organisation.

 Additionally, failure to follow the basic principles of the code set out below may result in financial penalties at any future tribunal hearing.
 In fact, the tribunal has the power to increase awards against the employer by up to 25% for an unreasonable failure to comply.
-The same penalty can apply to the employee; if they unreasonably fail to follow the code by, for example, not lodging a grievance before resigning or before taking legal action, then any award may be reduced by up to 25%.
+A similar penalty can apply to the employee; if they unreasonably fail to follow the code by, for example, not lodging a grievance before resigning or before taking legal action, then any award may be reduced by up to 25%.